marioo-lab/hns-raffle/README.md

 ### Step 2: Send HNS

+❗❗❗ Warning❗❗❗
+Do not send HNS to the raffle address outside the raffle Active Period, because it will not count as an entry!

-Send HNS to the raffle address using any Handshake wallet:
+Send HNS to the raffle address, after the raffle starts, using any Handshake wallet:

 **Minimum Entry**: 1 HNS = 1 entry
 **Multiple Entries**: